-Families must coordinate with the Family and Community Engagement Manager or Executive Director at least 48 hours in advance.
-(For birthdays on weekends or over breaks, parents will need to coordinate with the Family and Community Engagement Manager on when to bring in cupcakes.)
+Families must coordinate with their student teacher at least 48 hours in advance.
+(For birthdays on weekends or over breaks, parents will need to coordinate with the teacher on when to bring in cupcakes.)

-Staff always recognizes students' birthdays, and we celebrate students' birthdays by singing "Happy Birthday" during our Morning Meetings.
+In Year 2, staff will recognize students' birthdays, and we celebrate students' birthdays by singing "Happy Birthday" during our Morning Meetings.
 K-5 students also get a birthday sticker, pencil, and certificate, and all scholars get a birthday book and bookmark from the Executive Director.
 Students with birthdays on a weekend or during a break will get recognized at the Weekly Jubilee prior to their birthday.
 We will celebrate and recognize summer birthdays during school gatherings in May, prior to the end of the school year.